jiaqiii/JiaqiLi.github.io/essays/Saving Time and Energy is Good For Earth.md

   - StackOverflow
 ---

-#Why "Good Question" need to be a topic
+#Why "Good Question" needs to be a topic

 Nowadays, with a better education system, different academic fields are growing.
 More people are invoveld in different fields means more collaborating oppotunities, which leads to the importance of succinct